ChrisinBarcelona/UXinterview/README.md

 ## Tough Question.

 A company has developed a niche productivity tool designed specifically for remote teams in the legal industry.
 Despite having a solid user base, feedback indicates that users find certain features unintuitive, and there are unexplained drop-offs in engagement.
-Describe which UX research methods you would utilise during specifically the discovery phase and explain why qualitative over quanitative methods be preferred.
+Describe which UX research methods you would utilise during specifically the discovery phase and explain why qualitative over quanitative methods may be preferred.

 ## UI Test I: Redesign this, using auto-layout and components in 15 minutes.

 ![YouTube Homepage](https://9to5google.com/wp-content/uploads/sites/4/2022/09/YouTube-homepage-desktop-current.jpg?quality=82&strip=all)

-## UI Test II: Using the Material Design System within Figma, build an app which allows a user to create an account.
+## UI Test II: Using the Material Design System within Figma, build a flow which allows a user to create an account.